03 Sep 10 Most Common Web Design Mistakes To Avoid

 Building your website but not spending the time to optimize your website will likely doom your website.
 Even if you have the most amazing website but no one can find it using search engines, it’s unlikely you’ll ever get it off the ground.
-Make sure to spend time to optimize it.
+Make sure to spend time optimizing it.
 There are on-page and off-page optimization strategies you can apply to ensure users can find it.
 SEO is a marathon, not a race.
-You have to continue to analyze and optimize your website to make sure your website attracts the visitors and shows up in search engines for necessary keywords.
+You have to continue to analyze and optimize your website to make sure your website attracts visitors and shows up in search engines for necessary keywords.
 Use tools such as Google Analytics and Search Console to help get your website optimized and checked for any problems.

 6. Missing contact information

-Your website should have important information about your business, the hours, locations, phone number and contact information.
-If you have brick and mortar stores, you should be integrating Google Maps in your location section so people can find you easily.
+Your website should have important information about your business, the hours, locations, phone number, and contact information.
+If you have brick-and-mortar stores, you should be integrating Google Maps in your location section so people can find you easily.
 If there’s an email, make sure it’s monitored and you respond promptly, or else you’re losing valuable customers.

 7. Having the wrong font, color, and style

 If the font is not easy to read, or the colors clash together, you’re making a big mistake.
 You have to present your content for maximum readability so that users on computers or mobile devices can read the font without adjusting it.
-Also make sure your text is easy to skim.
+Also, make sure your text is easy to skim.
 Instead of reading big blocks of text, web users tend to skip most of the text they see online.
 One study concluded that visitors will only read about 20% of the text on the average page.
 (Jacob Nielson).
 So make sure to create sub-headings, bold the important text, use bullet points and other visual elements to ensure people can quickly glance at your pages and get the most important points quickly.